 Water efficiency at field or farm level can also have implications at basin level.
-Water resource systems are highly integrated, and apparent gains (in terms of water use efficiency) in one part of the system can be offset by real losses in other parts of the surface system.
-Rainfall. groundwater, soil moisture and rates, and processes of evaporation from different land uses are all part of the same hydrological cycle and cannot be regarded as separate.
-Changes in water use in one domain may lead to unintended or undesirable consequences locally downstream.
+Water resource systems are highly integrated, and apparent gains (in terms of water use efficiency) in one part of the system can be offset by real losses in other parts of the svstem.
+Rainfall. surface water. groundwater, soil moisture and rates, and processes of evaporation from different land uses are all part of the same hydrological cycle and cannot be regarded as separate.
+Changes in water use in one domain may lead to unintended or undesirable consequences locally or downstream.